wkumari/draft-wkumari-opsawg-sdi/README.md

    This section describes the vendors roles and responsibilities and provides an overview of what the device needs to do.

 3.1.
-CA Infrastructure

-   The vendor needs to run some (simple) CA infrastructure to sign and publish certificates.
-When a device is initially powered on (in the factory) it will generate a public / private keypair and a Certificate Signing Request (CSR), with the commonName being the serial number (or other unique token) of the device.
-The device sends this CSR to the CA, which signs the CSR and publishes the certificate on the certificate publication server.
+Device key generation

+   During the manufacturing stage, when the device is intially powered on, it will generate a public-private keypair.
+It will send its unique identifier and the public key to the vendor's Certificate Publication Server to be published.
+The mechanism used to do this is left undefined.
+Note that some devices may be contrained, and so may send the raw public key and unique identifier to the certificate publication server, while mode capable devices may generate and send self-signed certifcates.

 3.2.
 Certificate Publication Server

    The certificate publication server contains a database of certificates.
+If newly manufactured devices upload certificates the certificate publication server can simply publish these, if the devices provide raw public keys and unique identfiers the certificate publication server will need to wrap these in a certificate.
+Note that the certificat publication server MUST only accept certifcates or keys from the vendor's manufacturing facilities.

-Customers (e.g Sirius Cybernetics Corp) query this server with the serial number (or other provided unique identifier) of a device, and retrieve the associated certificate.
+   The customers (e.g Sirius Cybernetics Corp) query this server with the serial number (or other provided unique identifier) of a device, and retrieve the associated certificate.
 It is expected that operators will receive the unique identifier (serial number) of devices when they purchase them, and will download and store / cache the certificate.
 This means that there is not a hard requirement on the uptime / reachability of the certificate publication server.

-4. Operator Role / Responsibilities

-4.1.
-Administrative

-   When purchasing a new device, the accounting department will need to get the unique device identifier (likely serial number) of the new device and communicate it to the operations group.